-It’s been a while since my grandpa died but that experience really got me thinking about life, death and the purpose of it all.
+It’s been a while since my grandpa died but this experience really got me thinking about life, death and the purpose of it all.

-So here's a sneaky insight on what I think life is and how we can better cope with those darker days. xo
+So here's a little insight on what I think life is and how we can better cope with those darker days. xo

 Having experienced a family member leaving this planet forever for the first time in my life I began to see how beautiful death actually is and how it makes living so much easier.